joshuanssato/joshuanssato.github.io/essays/javascript-wods.md

 Conclusion:
 In navigating the intricacies of JavaScript, I acknowledge its strengths and challenges.
 Striking a balance between flexibility and structure becomes a pivotal consideration in the coding journey.
 While WODs offer valuable insights, a more nuanced evaluation system could contribute to a supportive learning environment, recognizing the diverse strengths and learning styles of coding enthusiasts.
 This journey, though demanding, promises growth and proficiency in the ever-evolving coding landscape.

+Note " I answered all the prompts ahead then had chatgpt restructure the writing into a more professional essay."